Clean sweep for Abigail at Bury Chess Congress

-An 11-year-old chess player from Linton has walked away with the spoils after winning a clean sweep at the 35th Bury St Edmunds Congress.
+An 11-year-old chess player from Linton has walked away with the spoils after completing a clean sweep at the 35th Bury St Edmunds Congress.

 Abigail Weersing was the only player among 169 to win all five of her rounds on her way to winning the minor section (fourth tier) of the competition at The Apex at the weekend.